teebunyarit/SolarMap/README.md

   <img src="https://github.com/teebunyarit/SolarMap/assets/113121308/f176a0d8-b9c9-4dea-8349-d222a21f4560" width="720" height="350" />
 </p>

 The best-proposed model is a convolutional neural network (CNN) model in which the least mean absolute error.
-There are 2 types of the structure of CNN model which is 'Cloud2K' model and 'Cloud2I' model.
-'Cloud2K' model is the model mapping to clear-sky index which have 4 sub-structure and Cloud2I' model is the model mapping to estimated irradiance which have 3 sub-structure.
+There are 2 types of the structure of CNN models which are 'Cloud2K' model and 'Cloud2I' model.
+'Cloud2K' model is the model mapping to clear-sky index which have 4 sub-structures and Cloud2I' model is the model mapping to estimated irradiance which have 3 sub-structures.
 The sturcture of CNN models are shown below.
 <p align="center">
   <img src="https://github.com/teebunyarit/SolarMap/assets/113121308/74981871-5d7a-4d72-b8f2-62a6deea9a32" width="650" height="400" />
 </p>